Borghese-Gladiator/next-pwa-home-cooking/app/src/utils/prompt.md

 # RAW INPUT to ChatGPT
 PROMPT
+For every recipe in the following "List of Recipes"
+- categorize every recipe into one of the following: ['japanese', 'italian', 'chinese', 'mexican', 'misc']
-For every recipe in the following "List of Recipes", categorize every item in ingredientList into one of the following: ['dairy', 'aisle', 'produce', 'deli', 'meat', 'misc',]
+- categorize every item in ingredientList into one of the following: ['dairy', 'aisle', 'produce', 'deli', 'meat', 'misc']

+Do not write a script.
+Write the output as seen below.

-Write the output in the following format: export const recipes = [{
+Write the output in the following format
+[{
   name: "curry",
+  cuisine: "japanese",
   ingredientList: [{
     name: "carrot",
     category: "produce",